khademullah/libpcapcie/FPGA_CONFIG.md

 3. **Add Error Checking**: CRC, sequence numbers
 4. **Performance Optimization**: DMA for large payloads
 5. **Multiple Outstanding TLPs**: Pipeline multiple transactions

-## Tell Me Your FPGA Details

-To configure this properly, please provide:

-1. **BAR Address**: Physical address of your FPGA's PCIe BAR
-2. **BAR Size**: Size of the BAR region
-3. **Register Map**: Offsets and bit fields for your FPGA registers
-4. **TLP Format**: How your FPGA expects TLP data to be formatted
-5. **Status Bits**: Which bits in status registers indicate ready/data available

-With this information, I can help you configure the backend perfectly for your FPGA board!